brooksvb/prescription-hasher/README.md

 #Try it
-The app is live [here.](http://prescription-hasher.azurewebsites.net/new_entry.html) Please note that the site is not fully functional, and is simply a proof of concept that allows you to submit entries, and it will tell you if you encounter a collision.
+The app is live [here.](http://prescription-hasher.azurewebsites.net/new_entry.html) Please note that the site is not fully functional, and is simply a proof of concept that allows you to submit entries, and it will tell you if you submitted safely or encountered a collision.
+The easiest way to test the collision event is to press submit twice (with the same data).

 Credit to collaborators Sunaina Shashikumar, and Ahmed Sayed.